On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Introduction

 \section{Introduction}

 Group actions have been proven to be fruitful in the study of groups.
 For instance, Thurston \cite{thurston1988geometry} and Bers \cite{bers1978extremal} classified mapping classes of a closed surface according to the dynamics of their action on the Teichm\"uller space.
-Moreover, Masur--Minsky \cite{masur1999geometry, masur2000geometry} studied the action of the mapping class group on the curve complex, and then proved the relative hyperbolicity of the mapping class group.
+Moreover, Masur--Minsky \cite{MasurMinsky99, masur2000geometry} studied the action of the mapping class group on the curve complex, and then proved the relative hyperbolicity of the mapping class group.

-In \cite{baik2018upper}, the first author, the third author and Shin studied fibered 3-manifold groups and related dynamics on the curve complexes.
-Namely, for a fixed hyperbolic mapping torus, they showed an estimation for the asymptotic translation lengths of monodromies in a fibered cone of the mapping torus.
-Here, the asymptotic translation length is measured on the curve complex of each fiber.
+In \cite{baik2018upper}, Baik--Shin--Wu studied fibered 3-manifold groups and related dynamics on the curve complexes.
+Namely, for a fibered hyperbolic 3-manifold, they showed an estimation for the asymptotic translation lengths of monodromies in a fibered cone, where the asymptotic translation length is measured on the curve complex of each fiber.

 In this paper, we extend this result from fibered 3-manifold groups to more general fibered manifold groups.
-Throughout the paper, we consider smooth manifolds and simply call them manifolds.
-As an analogy of Thurston's fibered cone, we introduce the \emph{generalized fibered cone} in the first cohomology of a fixed mapping torus of a general compact manifold so that each primitive integral element gives a fibration over the circle.
-(See Definition \ref{def:generalizedfibercone} and Proposition \ref{prop:gen_fibration}.)
-Replacing the curve complex with the sphere complex of each fiber, we establish an estimation for the asymptotic translation lengths of monodromies coming from the generalized fibered cone, which act on corresponding sphere complexes.
-See Theorem \ref{theorem:mainthm1} for the main result.
+Throughout the paper, we consider smooth connected compact manifolds and simply call them manifolds.
+For a manifold $M$ and a diffeomorphism $\varphi : M \to M$, we consider the mapping torus $N$ of $\varphi$.
+This gives a fibration $N \to S^1$ and a flow $\F$ on $N$.
+As an analogy of Thurston's fibered cone, we introduce a cone in the first cohomology $H^1(N)$ associated to the monodromy $\varphi : M \to M$, which we call the \emph{generalized fibered cone} (Definition \ref{def:generalizedfibercone}).
+We show that each primitive integral element in the generalized fibered cone gives a fibration over the circle with respect to the flow $\F$ (Proposition \ref{prop:gen_fibration}).